 Seniors who receive physical and mental stimulation often have stronger cognitive reserves.
 Encourage your loved one to take up hobbies, such as reading, crafting, and playing music, that allow him or her to learn new things and preserve many of his or her cognitive functions in the senior years.

 5. Traumatic Brain Injuries

 Living a sedentary lifestyle puts seniors at higher risk for Alzheimer’s.
 The inactivity could lead to weak bones and disrupt their balance, coordination, and flexibility, which increases the risk of falls and head injuries.
 Develop an exercise routine your loved one can keep up with, and include walking, cycling, swimming, dancing, and other low-impact activities.

 Aging adults who need help managing mental and physical health issues can benefit from the assistance of highly trained professional caregivers.
-Aging adults who require assistance with the tasks of daily living can benefit from reliable home care service.
+Aging adults who require assistance with the tasks of daily living can benefit from reliable Prescott home care.
 Families trust Home Care Assistance to provide the high-quality care their elderly loved ones need and deserve.
 Our caregivers are trained to help seniors prevent and manage serious illnesses and encourage them to make healthier decisions as they age.

 6. Lack of Social Interaction